Rickbi/Pyweek36/README.md

 - When an enemy is destroyed it will span either health, shield or dark matter

 ## Assets
 All the assets were made by me, using the Pyxels Image and Sound Editors.
-Highly inspired by the spaceships of Space Invaders, Star Wars, Star Trek, Futurama and Dune.
+Highly inspired by the spaceships of Space Invaders, Star Wars, Star Trek, batman, Futurama and Dune.

 ## Thanks for Playing